awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, **Amazon**, and **WSP**\.

-1. You can now use this **WSP** Group Policy object to modify the Group Policy settings that are specific to Workspaces when using WSP\.
+1. You can now use this **WSP** Group Policy object to modify the Group Policy settings that are specific to WorkSpaces when using WSP\.

-### Configure Printer Support for WSP<a name="gp_local_printers_wsp"></a>
+### Configure printer support for WSP<a name="gp_local_printers_wsp"></a>

-By default, Workspaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.
+By default, WorkSpaces enables Basic remote printing, which offers limited printing capabilities because it uses a generic printer driver on the host side to ensure compatible printing\.

 Advanced remote printing for Windows clients \(not available for WSP\) lets you use specific features of your printer, such as double\-sided printing, but it requires installation of the matching printer driver on the host side\.